reoccurcat/discord2groupme/README.md

 Q: I get ` OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions` when I use GroupMe hook.

-A: Port 80 is restricted by your OS.
+A: Port 80 may be restricted by your OS or already in use.
 You can either start the program with admin/root or specify one above 1000 as an argument.